 Expungement no longer exists in Georgia as it once did just a few short years ago.
 Prior to the summer of 2013, expungement in its old form would actually result in your record being wiped clean – leaving you with a “clean slate”.
 However, in Georgia, after July 1, 2013, the legal term “expungement” was replaced with “records restriction”.
 Records restriction means that the incident, if restricted, will not show up on the publicly available criminal history that everyone has access to.

 Typically this takes place after an individual completes some sort of program or set of conditions after an arrest, at which point the individual’s official history as maintained by the Georgia Bureau of Investigation and nationally, by the FBI, will be restricted in a way where someone who publicly accesses your criminal record does not see that particular event.
-For information on whether you are eligible to have your record sealed, call an Atlanta expungment lawyer today.
-An experienced criminal lawyer in Atlanta can walk you through the various steps toward having your record sealed, and advocate on your behalf throughout the legal process.
+For information on whether you are eligible to have your record sealed in Atlanta, call a lawyer today.

 Records restriction in Atlanta is available in some criminal cases, usually, when you are not convicted of a crime.
-Some examples of when an expungment lawyer in Atlanta may be able to have your record sealed included:
+Some examples of when a practiced lawyer in Atlanta may be able to have your record sealed include:

 Different jurisdictions offer different pre-trial diversion programs; and some prosecutors, such as the Gwinnett County District Attorney do not offer diversion programs at all.